readthedocs/readthedocs.org/docs/user/guides/subprojects.rst

 Deleting a subproject
 ---------------------

-You can edit a subproject at any time by clicking :guilabel:`|:memo:|` in the list of subprojects.
+You can delete a subproject at any time by clicking :guilabel:`|:memo:|` in the list of subprojects.
 On the edit page, click :guilabel:`Delete subproject`.

-Your subproject will be removed immediately and it will stop redirecting from its own domain.
+Your subproject will be removed immediately and will be served from it's own domain:

+* Previously it was served at: `<source-project-domain>/projects/<subproject-alias>/`
+* Now it will be served at `<subproject-domain>/`

-Deleting a subproject does not mean to completely remove that project.
+**Deleting a subproject does not mean to completely remove that project**.
-It is solely about removing the reference from the main project.
+It only removes the reference from the main project.